SmithWillSuffice/ohanga-pai/content/empirical/1_ohangapai_projects.md

 ## System Dynamics Models

 The Minksy models are a class of non-linear dynamical system, or System Dynamics (SD) models.
-They can exhibit chaotic dynamics, or what is known in popular cultures as [The Butterfly Effect](https://en.wikipedia.org/wiki/Butterfly_effect).
+They can exhibit chaotic dynamics, or what is known in popular cultures as [The Butterfly Effect.](https://en.wikipedia.org/wiki/Butterfly_effect)

 ### Why Macro Matters

-These SD models are what policy people should study, because the microeconomics of firms and households are decoupled from large scale macroeconomics due to failures of composition.
+These SD models are what policy people should study, because the microeconomics of firms and households are only loosely coupled to large scale macroeconomics due to failures of composition.

 **Failure of composition** means *the whole is more than the sum of it's parts*.